The Iberian firm now has a weighty portfolio of Energy Charter Treaty claims

 Cuatrecasas achieved a striking result in 2015 while defending Argentina’s Pampa Energía in an ICC dispute with Spanish construction group Isolux over the upgrade of a power plant.
 The firm succeeded in knocking out almost all of a US$200 million claim and prevailed on a counterclaim worth US$45 million.

 In 2013, it won US$140 million for a US private equity firm in a Madrid-seated ICC case against a Luxembourg fund.
 The same year, it helped Abengoa win US$110 million in two New York-seated ICC arbitrations.
-The awards survived a challenge in the US courts.
+The awards survived a challenge in the Second Circuit.

 The firm secured a US$45 million payout to US-Spanish toll-road consortium Codacsa in a London-seated ICC case against the Dominican Republic.
 The state paid the award in 2013.